-"A united refugee and asylum policy requires stronger joint efforts to secure our external borders.
+A united refugee and asylum policy requires stronger joint efforts to secure our external borders.
 Fortunately, we have given up border controls between the Member States of the Schengen area, to guarantee free movement of people, a unique symbol of European integration.

 But the other side of the coin to free movement is that we must work together more closely to manage our external borders.
 This is what our citizens expect.
-The Commission said it back in May, and I said it during my election campaign: We need to strengthen Frontex significantly and develop it into a fully operational European border and coast quard system."
+The Commission said it back in May, and I said it during my election campaign: We need to strengthen Frontex significantly and develop it into a fully operational European border and coast guard system[2].

-Further to this, on the 30th of December 2015, "the EU and Turkey agreed on a deal to deter refugee movements from Turkey into EU territory.
-In exchange for 3 billion Euros from the EU and the promise to facilitate visa-free travel for Turkish citizens, the Turkish government agreed to prevent refugees and migrants from leaving the Turkish shores to reach the Greek islands"2.
-Several EU countries have unilaterally declared that refugees and migrants are not welcome.
-For example the French Prime Minister declared that "Europe cannot welcome more refugees.
-It is not possible."3.
-Other European countries were generally tightening their borders in line with intensifying their border regimes too, 4 with countries like Germany asserting that a 'sensitive reduction' to the flow of refugees in Germany5 was imminent.
-This had led to serious levels of suffering as refugees and migrants attempt to cross into Europe.
-6 It is worth noting that the refugees and migrants that use the Mediterranean Sea as a route (through Morocco, Tunisia, Libya, Egypt, etc.) into Europe originate from both Africa and the Middle East.7
+Further, on the 30 December 2015, "the EU and Turkey agreed on a deal to deter refugee movements from Turkey into EU territory.
+In exchange for 3 billion Euros from the EU and the promise to facilitate visa-free travel for Turkish citizens, the Turkish Government agreed to prevent refugees and migrants from leaving the Turkish shores to reach the Greek islands[3]".
+Several EU countries have unilaterally declared that refugees and migrants are not welcome in their territories.
+The French prime minister, for example, declared that "Europe cannot welcome more refugees, It is not possible[4]".
+Other European countries were generally tightening their borders in line with intensifying their border regimes too[5], with countries like Germany asserting that a "sensitive reduction" to the flow of refugees in Germany[6] was imminent.
+Such a stance had led to serious levels of suffering as refugees and migrants attempt to cross into Europe[7].
+Similar responses and approaches towards immigrants are exhibited by the French Government.
+Actually, the negative response of the French Government to immigrants is traceable to several years ago, as relates to the Sangatte transit camp, for instance, which was located in Northern France.
+The camp existed since 1999, as a post for immigrants en route to other European countries (Fassin, 2012).
+However, a new French Government that assumed power in 2002 was opposed to immigrants and even the setting up and management of facilities for immigrants in transit.
+Thus, Nicolas Sarkozy, the Minister of Interior at the time, visited the camp in 2002, after which it was closed.